 Utilize gamification to motivate and engage

 EduMe added gamified components to their learning experience, including awarding points for completing (or repeating) lessons and a rankings leaderboard to help increase motivation and build a sense of progress.
 One client saw a 20% increase in learner completion rates after gamified elements were added.
 Similarly, Accion (a Mastercard Center for Inclusive Growth partner) worked with BancoSol to develop a gamified app, GanaSol, to encourage positive savings behaviors for small businesses in Bolivia.
 Customers can earn prizes and rewards when they perform key tasks, such as using digital channels to manage their bank accounts, depositing cash regularly, and retaining a certain monthly balance.
+Accion found that 90% of GanaSol users reported the product helped resolve key financial challenges, such as not saving as much as they would like to, and 65% reported the product improved their business growth.
 By integrating gamified elements into digital training programs, providers can increase learner motivation and engagement.

-In the coming months, Strive Community, in partnership with our grantees and partners, will be gathering insights and best practices on using designing digital training programs for small businesses.
+Through our programs and partnerships, Strive Community will continue to gather insights and best practices on using designing digital training programs for small businesses.
 Learn more about some of the programs we’re working on.